 Meet the Counselors

 Welcome to IVCC!
-My name is Renee Prine and I have been a Counselor here at IVCC for over 23 years.
+My name is Renee Prine and I have been a Counselor here at IVCC for more than 20 years.
 I received my Bachelors degree in Psychology from Rockford University (formerly Rockford College) and then went on to pursue a Counseling degree at Northern Illinois University.
 After graduating with a Master's in Science in Student Development in Higher Education, I came to IVCC and have been here ever since!
 I love the work that I do, so much so that I have a daily commute from Rockford that is long, but well worth the people in the Illinois Valley.
 In between my years of schooling I enjoyed working at places like the Chrysler Assembly Plant in Belvidere, Catholic Social Services in Rockford, and Rosecrance Addiction Facility in Rockford.
 I love golf, baseball, Sanibel Island and spending time with my family.
 My experiences with work and life have led me to where I am today.
 Someone once told me that "gratitude can only begin when your sense of entitlement ends", you will find those important words on the wall in my office as I believe you find fulfillment in what you accomplish in life, not by what you are given.

 Jim Moskalewicz, Counselor